 Graduate Certificate in Health Data Quality

-Secure and trustworthy healthcare data impacts every decision towards the goal for progressive care.
+Secure and trustworthy healthcare data impacts progressive care.

 Healthcare data is the fastest growing data segment across all occupations as a result of widespread use of digitized communication, health records, and patient care.
 Many health systems indicate there will be a continued annual acceleration of health-related data by patients and consumers across the globe.
 Overall, the volume of global health data is expected to grow at a rate of 48% annually, with the average person contributing over one million gigabytes of data in their lifetime—equivalent to about 300 million books.

 The Graduate Certificate in Health Data Quality exposes modernized healthcare technology trends, applies healthcare quality framework in real-life applications, and teaches best practices for advancing patient experience of care in compliance with intricate legal regulations.
-Healthcare data will continue to mature and not get simpler as the model evolves.
+Healthcare data will continue to mature and become more complex.
 Meeting the challenges facing healthcare will demand agility, learning, and contemporary thinking.

 Each course has been designed by public health experts & administrators with employer demand in mind.